Mr. Crosson's Home Page

 "In the end, it's not the years in your life that count; it's the life in your years."

 Welcome everyone to Western Sierra!
-It is my privilege to work alongside your family this 2019-20 school year.
-May we all reach incredible new heights as we support and challenge each other in our journey of new opportunities.
+It is my privilege to work alongside your family this school year.
+May we all reach incredible new heights as we support and challenge each other in our journey of new opportunities in these unique times.

 Philosophy of Education